Waterloo campaign: start of hostilities: French capture Charleroi

 Immediately afterwards, the French gained possession of Marcinelle (in 1815 a village), which was close to Charleroi.
 The two were connected by a dike about 800 yd in length, which terminated at a bridge, the head of which was palisaded.
 The French cavalry advanced along the dyke, but were driven back by Prussian skirmishers, who lined the hedges and ditches intersecting the opposite slope of the embankment.
 A part of the village was retaken by the Prussians, and an attempt made to destroy the bridge.
-The French attacked with increased force, and carried both the dyke and the bridge.
-By this means they entered Charleroi.
+Frustrated by slow progress and noticing a pause in Prussian forces, Napoleon orders a coordinated assault of the Engineers, Sappers, and Sailors of the Imperial Guard.
+They rushed across the bridges, and after blowing the gate open, entered the village.

 Major Rohr, who commanded this post, abandoned the town and retreated with the 1st Battalion of the Prussian 6th Regiment, towards a prearranged position in rear of Gilly.
 This was done in good order, though the battalion was hotly pursued by detachments of Pajol's dragoons.

 11:00, the French were in full possession of Charleroi, both banks of the Sambre above the town, and Reille's Corps was effecting its passage over the river at Marchienne-au-Pont.

 The right column of the French Army, commanded by Gérard, having a longer distance to traverse, had not yet reached its destined point, Chatelet on the Sambre.